Openning07/awesome-curriculum-learning/README.md

   [[pdf]](https://arxiv.org/pdf/2006.02713.pdf) [[code]](https://github.com/yxgeee/SpCL) [[zhihu]](https://zhuanlan.zhihu.com/p/269112325?utm_source=wechat_session&utm_medium=social&utm_oi=41299705069568&utm_content=group3_article&utm_campaign=shareopn&wechatShare=2&s_r=0)
   - Ge, Yixiao and Zhu, Feng and Chen, Dapeng and Zhao, Rui and Li, Hongsheng. *NeurIPS 2020*

-- Semi-Supervised Semantic Segmentation via Dynamic Self-Training and Class-Balanced Curriculum}, [[pdf]](https://arxiv.org/abs/2004.08514) [[code]](https://github.com/voldemortX/DST-CBC)
+- Semi-Supervised Semantic Segmentation via Dynamic Self-Training and Class-Balanced Curriculum.
+  [[pdf]](https://arxiv.org/abs/2004.08514) [[code]](https://github.com/voldemortX/DST-CBC)
   - Feng, Zhengyang and Zhou, Qianyu and Cheng, Guangliang and Tan, Xin and Shi, Jianping and Ma, Lizhuang. *arXiv 2004.08514*

-- Evolutionary Population Curriculum for Scaling Multi-Agent Reinforcement Learning [[pdf]](https://arxiv.org/pdf/2003.10423.pdf)[[code]](https://github.com/qian18long/epciclr2020)
+- Evolutionary Population Curriculum for Scaling Multi-Agent Reinforcement Learning.
+  [[pdf]](https://arxiv.org/pdf/2003.10423.pdf)[[code]](https://github.com/qian18long/epciclr2020)
   - "Evolutionary Population Curriculum (EPC), a curriculum learning paradigm that scales up MultiAgent Reinforcement Learning (MARL) by progressively increasing the population of training agents in a stage-wise manner."
   - Long, Qian and Zhou, Zihan and Gupta, Abhibav and Fang, Fei and Wu, Yi and Wang, Xiaolong. *ICLR 2020*

-- Self-Paced Deep Reinforcement Learning [[pdf]](https://papers.nips.cc/paper/2020/hash/68a9750337a418a86fe06c1991a1d64c-Abstract.html)
+- Self-Paced Deep Reinforcement Learning.
+ [[pdf]](https://papers.nips.cc/paper/2020/hash/68a9750337a418a86fe06c1991a1d64c-Abstract.html)
   - Klink, Pascal and D'Eramo, Carlo and Peters, R. Jan and Pajarinen, Joni. *NeurIPS 2020*

-- Automatic Curriculum Learning through Value Disagreement [[pdf]](https://papers.nips.cc/paper/2020/file/566f0ea4f6c2e947f36795c8f58ba901-Paper.pdf)
+- Automatic Curriculum Learning through Value Disagreement.
+  [[pdf]](https://papers.nips.cc/paper/2020/file/566f0ea4f6c2e947f36795c8f58ba901-Paper.pdf)
   - " When biological agents learn, there is often an organized and meaningful order to which learning happens."
   - "Our key insight is that if we can sample goals at the frontier of the set of goals that an agent is able to reach, it will provide a significantly stronger learning signal compared to randomly sampled goals"